TYPO3-Documentation/t3docs-screenshots/README.rst

 .. image:: docs/screenshots_manager_make.png

-To comfortably work with a large number of ``screenhots.json`` and actions, the number of actions can be reduced by using the filter at the top of the page: Only actions matching the path, suite and action ID criteria will then be executed.
+To comfortably work with a large number of ``screenhots.json`` and actions, the number of actions can be reduced by using the filter at the top of the page: Only actions matching the path, suite ID and actions ID criteria will then be executed.

 Compare & copy screenshots